sameleff/Automated-Mining-Performance-Dashboard/README.md

      - Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
         NOTE: This command will download all files associated with this project, not just those associated with the server module
    - Using GitHub:
-     a.
-Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page
+     - Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page
-     b.
-Download the ServerModule.zip file
+     - Download the ServerModule.zip file
-     c.
-Extract the contents into the folder in which you want to store and run the server module
+     - Extract the contents into the folder in which you want to store and run the server module
 3. Open a Windows Terminal window and run the following command within your Python environment to ensure the required packages are properly installed: `pip install -r requirements.txt`
 4. Open the ***Crypto-Dashboard-Server.py*** code in your editor of choice
 5. Scroll to the bottom until you see the line that begins with `anvil.server.connect`